pupilfirst/wd101-scripts/basic-introduction-html-css/css-classes-and-selectors/README.md

 # Text
 To style different elements in our HTML page, first we have to find a way to refer to those elements.
 In CSS, selectors are used to **target** the HTML elements on our web pages that we want to style.
 There are a wide variety of CSS selectors available, which helps us to precisely select which element to style.

-How to use these selectors, lets find out.
+Let's find out how to use these selectors.

 # Script
-In this lesson, we are going to learn, how to style different elements in our HTML page.
+In this lesson, we are going to learn how to style different elements in our HTML page.

 ## CSS selectors

 A CSS selector is the first part of a CSS Rule.
-And, you've already seen a **selector** in the previous lesson, when we've selected the **h1** element, to style it.
+And, you've already seen a **selector** in the previous lesson, when we selected the **h1** element, to style it.

 ### Types of selectors

-So, there are three different ways we can accomplish this.
+There are three different ways in which we can accomplish styling elements in an HTML page.
 1. The first one is that we can directly target the HTML elements.
-2. The second, we can grab it by the class,
+2. The second, we can add an ID to the element,
-3. And third, we can add an ID to the element.
+3. And third, we can grab it by the class.

 #### The CSS element Selector